 Becoming a mother to Miles inspired me in ways I cannot even describe, and I knew that it was time to make Miles of Smiles Photography a reality.
 I realized that the only person holding me back was myself.
 It is so wonderful and fulfilling to provide affordable and convenient services to people and also to turn my creative vision into beautiful photographs for my clients to enjoy for years to come.

 The most exciting thing for me is seeing a mother’s reaction to the photographs I give her of her child(ren) because that very thing is what made me start this business.

 Slowly!
 I can honestly say that I have become “Jack of Many Trades” from what I have learned in starting my businesses.
 I did almost every project and task myself, including my websites.
 I would not recommend this to everyone, as the hours are intense and the learning curve is very steep.
 But since I am a “do it myself-er” by nature and money was tight, this worked for us.

 To pay for part of my camera and lenses, I used savings bonds that I won in grade school from an essay contest.
 I continue to fund my business one step at a time and use some of the income from photo sessions and my fitness presentations to do just that.
 It is slow but steady, and I am so excited to be living out my dream!

 What did you do before launching your own business?

-I worked full time here in Austin – coordinating one of the largest university fitness and wellness programs in the country.
-I was fortunate enough to move into a part time role there and coordinate the group exercise program.
+I worked full-time in Austin – coordinating one of the largest university fitness and wellness programs in the country.
+I was fortunate enough to move into a part-time role there and coordinate the group exercise program.